Unplayable Pogba serves bittersweet reminder of his Ballon d'Or potential as France see of Germany

 But this was one of ridiculously composed performances in which Pogba reminded everyone of his full repertoire of skills.

 There was never any doubt, then, that he would be named man of the match.
-Whether he will ever be crowned the best player in the world remains unclear.
+Whether he will ever be crowned the best player in the world, though, remains unclear.